How Personalising Your Customer Service Can Improve Your Brand

 There’s little better – especially in retail – than being given a discount that you know you will definitely use.
 A lot of companies give out offers that are across-the-board, and there isn’t anything wrong with that.

 But giving a specific customer a specific discount, designed just for them, is a fantastic way to show them how much you value their custom and deliver a truly personalised customer service.

 But you could go even further than that.
 Loyalty programs are a great way of persuading customers to come back again and again.
 After all, who doesn’t love a free coffee or tea in the morning?
 Making these programs personalised is even better.
 It doesn’t even have to be that complicated.
 You could give customers a discount code on their birthday, or give them points that they can choose to spend on anything they want, or even offer them a discount on items they buy regularly.
 But remember to limit your discounts and rewards.
 Don’t give out ten offers in a month and make one customised; that might be great for the customer but it waters down your message.
 Make sure that every email you’re sending, every discount you’re offering, really hits home.

-As a simpler solution, you can do your best to surprise and delight your customers.
-If a customer has previously contacted you about a late delivery and you’ve resolved the issue, it doesn’t mean you can’t send a follow up message to check that their package arrived safely.
+And whilst processes are important, keeping them flexible is also advantageous.
+Empower your operators to be able to make their own decisions.
+Do all your processes have to be rigid?
+Can your advisors have some leniency to provide a better resolution and customer experience?
+Can they surprise and delight your customers?
+If a customer has previously contacted you about a late delivery, and you’ve resolved the issue, it doesn’t mean you can’t send a follow-up message to check that their package arrived safely.
 Similarly, if an item needs to be re-sent, putting a voucher or free item into the package as compensation will make that customer feel appreciated and special.